fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_packages_global_footer_consolidated_policy.html.markdown

 resource "fortimanager_packages_global_footer_consolidated_policy" "trname" {
   pkg      = "default"
   action   = "accept"
-  comments = "This is a Terraform test" dstintf  = "any" name     = "terr-pkg-footer-cslid-policy" srcintf  = "any"
+  comments = "This is a Terraform example" dstintf  = "any" name     = "terr-pkg-footer-cslid-policy" srcintf  = "any"